ProductBeacon Research · State of Cyber 2026

 Pattern Claim 1: The Thoma Bravo Data Security Stack Proofpoint is the only single vendor with named-outlet presence in all three Part 1 fronts IRM Front 1 Proofpoint ITM Gravity tier (ex-ObserveIT 2019) DLP Front 2 Proofpoint Enterprise DLP Attention tier (Information Protection) DSPM Front 3 Proofpoint DSPM Attention tier (ex-Normalyze Oct 2024) "Thoma Bravo Data Security Stack" 3 fronts × 1 owner PE rollup: 4 acquisitions over 12 years THE QUESTION Platform or Portfolio?
 Platform = shared classifier substrate + unified control plane across the 3 modules My read: Proofpoint is the cross-front presence anomaly.
 The H2 2026 IPO S-1 disclosure is the single best public signal of whether the 3-module surface is one platform or three SKUs sharing a logo.
 FALSIFIABLE TEST — H2 2026 Proofpoint S-1 segment disclosure Does the S-1 break out shared classifier substrate / unified control plane across ITM + DLP + DSPM, or does it report three independent product lines sharing only PE ownership?
 Platform = former; Portfolio = latter.

-Pattern Claim 1 — The Thoma Bravo Data Security Stack: H2 2026 IPO test of platform-vs-portfolio framing
+The Thoma Bravo Data Security Stack: H2 2026 IPO test of platform-vs-portfolio framing

-Pattern Claim, Agentic AI Pulls Enforcement Back to the Data Source.
-Three category-specific architectural articulations converge on the same structural primitive: Microsoft Purview's "Risky Agents (preview)" template (IRM), Operant AI's MCP-protocol-level Endpoint Protector launch (DLP), Veeam's DataAI Command Platform thesis that enforcement must shift "to the data source, not at the agent, so known and unknown agents cannot access sensitive data if that data is governed at the source" (DSPM).
-When the actor is a machine identity at machine speed, the only enforcement point that scales is the data store itself.
-This claim runs underneath all three of the convergence theses.
+Pattern Claim, agentic AI pulls enforcement back to the data source.
+This is the bridge claim, the one that links the two movements.
+Three category-specific articulations converge on the same primitive: Microsoft Purview's Risky Agents (preview) template at the insider-risk layer, Operant AI's MCP-protocol Endpoint Protector at the data-loss layer, and Veeam's DataAI Command thesis that enforcement must shift to the data source so known and unknown agents cannot reach data governed at source.
+When the actor is a machine identity moving at machine speed, the only enforcement point that scales is the data store itself.
+That is the data-source primitive of Part 1, and it is the same upstream force, the autonomous agent and the identity inversion, that Movement Two reads as agent-identity governance.

 Pattern Claim 2: Agentic AI Pulls Enforcement Back to the Data Source Three category-specific articulations converging on the same architectural primitive IRM Front 1 Microsoft "Risky Agents" Insider Risk Management extended to AI agent identities; agent behavior templated into the IRM policy schema.
 DLP Front 2 Strac four-surface AI DLP Inspection of LLM prompts, RAG retrievals, vector stores, and agentic-workflow outputs at the data-touch boundary.
 DSPM Front 3 Veeam DataAI Command "Data governed at the source, not at the agent — known and unknown agents cannot access ungoverned data."
 ENFORCEMENT AT THE DATA SOURCE Single primitive across three categories: policy + classification + inspection at the data-touch boundary, independent of the actor (human, app, or agent) making the access.
 Driver: ~80:1 machine-to-human identity ratio (per PANW / CyberArk close) — agent runtimes are too many and too autonomous to control reliably at the agent layer.
 FALSIFIABLE TEST — Q4 2026 vendor pages + analyst categories Do 4+ vendors across IRM/DLP/DSPM publicly add "data-source enforcement" or "at-the-data control" as product-page headlines, AND Gartner / IDC / Forrester publish a new analyst category around "data-source AI enforcement"?
 If yes: claim confirmed.
 If AI-runtime-security vendors capture funding + customer-win coverage instead: shift is slower.